-- The read only option means that users can retrieve data from the database, but cannot modify any data. - Setting the select into/bulkcopy/pllsort option to true (on) enables the use of writetext, select into a permanent table, "fast" bulk copy into a table that has no indexes or triggers, using bcp or the bulk copy library routines, and parallel sort.
+- The read only option means that users can retrieve data from the database, but cannot modify any data. - select into/bulkcopy/pllsort must be set to on to perform operations that do not keep a complete record of the transaction in the log, which include: - Using the writetext utility. - Doing a select into a permanent table. - Doing a "fast" bulk copy with bcp.
+By default, fast bcp is used on tables that do not have indexes. - Performing a parallel sort.

 A transaction log dump cannot recover these minimally logged operations, so dump transaction to a dump device is prohibited.
-After non-logged operations are completed, set select into/bulk copy/pllsort to false (off) and issue dump database.
+However, you can still use dump transaction...with no_log and dump transaction...with truncate_onlyAfter non-logged operations are completed, set select into/bulk copy/pllsort to false (off) and issue dump database.